RAG for a Codebase with 10k Repos

 We’ve seen plenty of cool generative AI coding demos lately.
 Some would even make you think an industrious AI agent is crushing Upwork jobs as we speak.
 Be that as it may, Upwork ninjas are no match for a real-life enterprise codebase with thousands of repos and millions of lines of (mostly legacy) code.
 For enterprise developers looking to adopt generative AI, contextual awareness is key.
 This is where Retrieval Augmented Generation (RAG) comes into play, however implementing RAG with large code bases has unique challenges.

 One of the foremost obstacles with using RAG at the enterprise level is scalability.
 RAG models must contend with the sheer volume of data and navigate architectural complexities across different repositories, making contextual understanding difficult to achieve.
-In this blog, I’ll share how qodo approached RAG to bridge the gap between LLMs with limited context windows and large, complex code bases while building a generative AI coding platform that puts code quality and integrity first.
+In this blog, I’ll share how qodo (formerly Codium) approached RAG to bridge the gap between LLMs with limited context windows and large, complex code bases while building a generative AI coding platform that puts code quality and integrity first.

 Applying RAG to Large-Scale Code Repositories